sharon-judy/todoapplication/README.md

  -task : we can add our todos there and also delete them

- -to run the text using jest:
+ -to run the test using jest:

        npm test